gchen369/OM380-Supply-Chain-Analytics/README.md

  - **Assignment #3:**

      Forecasting the demand of a product where demand is relatively stable - Peanut Butter.
-(Thank you O merciful GG) Goal is to embed a log-log demand model in an ARIMA model that accounts for the auto-correlation of the sales data.
+(Thank you Prof. GG) Goal is to embed a log-log demand model in an ARIMA model that accounts for the auto-correlation of the sales data.

  - **Assignment #4:**